Tina Fey Reveals She Saved a Man's Life After Kayak Accident During Pandemic Getaway - E! Online

 Tina Fey is a good person to have around if you ever decide to explore the Hudson River.

 The 50-year-old 30 Rock star appeared on The Tonight Show on Wednesday, Dec.
 16, where she told host Jimmy Fallon that she recently helped to save the life of a stranger who had been kayaking in the Hudson and ended up floating in the water following some kind of mishap.
+Scroll down to see the clip.

 The incident occurred a couple of months into the coronavirus pandemic, when Tina and her family had rented a house just outside of New York City.
 On the first morning that they were there, Tina went outside and heard what appeared to be the faint sound of a person calling for help.